 Jensen Commercial Vehicles

-The era of Jensen commercial vehicles has been little explored, undoubtedly due to the somewhat unglamourous subject matter.
+The era of Jensen commercial vehicles has been little explored, undoubtedly due to the somewhat unglamorous subject matter.
 Yet, it was the commercial vehicles, which allowed Jensen Motors to do what they truly loved; building fine motor cars.
 Dutch Jensen historian, Han Kamp, gives us an insight to the world of Jensen-made commercial vehicles.

 Building commercial vehicles was of great significance to the Jensen Brothers.
 It provided the finances for them to fulfill their big dream: developing and constructing their own cars.